jvanasco/g_analytics_writer/README.md

-google_analytics_writer gives lightweight support for Google Analytics
+g_analytics_writer gives lightweight support for writing Google Analytics

 It offers a AnalyticsWriter object, which offers a standard API to multiple Google Analytics tracking formats:

 * ga.js (historical format)
-* analytics.js (historical format)
+* analytics.js (current)
-* gtag.js (current)
+* gtag.js (planned)

 It also offers helper packages for the pyramid framework, which can automate managing AnalyticsWriter objects

 AnalyticsWriter objects simply contain various bits of data in an internal format, and then prints them out in the correct order via a helper functions for each format.

-The goal of this project is to
+The goal of this project is to simplify migration across versions.

 If you're just using simple track pageviews, this package is likely overkill